charliereese/terra_boi/README.md

 **B. Setup DockerHub access:**

-Add DockerHub access key to `~/.zprofile` (or equivalent file for your shell if not using .zsh) as environment variable (if your image is in a private repository):
+Add DockerHub username and access key to `~/.zprofile` (or equivalent file for your shell if not using .zsh) as environment variables (if your image is in a private repository):

 ```
+DOCKERHUB_USERNAME=myname
 DOCKERHUB_ACCESS_TOKEN=myAccessToken
-export DOCKERHUB_ACCESS_TOKEN
+export DOCKERHUB_USERNAME DOCKERHUB_ACCESS_TOKEN
 ```

 Then run `source ~/.zprofile` (or equivalent command for your shell if not using .zsh)